CBD legal – Is cannabidiol legal in Germany and Europe?

 Are CBD suppositories or intimate products legal?

-Yes – if they are classified as cosmetics or medical devices are and meet all legal requirements.
-Especially CBD vaginal suppositories such as CANNEFF® VAG SUP are considered CE-certified medical device and are therefore approved and marketable in the EU - In Germany, medical devices containing the active ingredient CBD require a prescription.
+Yes – if classified as cosmetics or medical devices are and meet all legal requirements.
+Especially CBD vaginal suppositories like CANNEFF® VAG SUP are considered CE-certified medical device and are thus approved and marketable in the EU – In Germany, medical devices containing the active ingredient CBD are prescription-only.

 Important is: